What Is Neuromorphic Computing?

 Drones

-Using neuromorphic computing, drones could be just as responsive and reactive to aerial stimuli as a living creature.
+Using neuromorphic computing, drones could be just as responsive and reactive to aerial stimuli as living creatures.
 This technology may allow vision-based drones to autonomously traverse complex terrain or evade obstacles.
-A neuromorphic-engineered drone can also be programmed to only increase its energy usage when processing environmental changes, allowing it to rapidly respond to sudden crises such as in rescue or military operations.
+A neuromorphic-engineered drone can also be programmed to only increase its energy usage when processing environmental changes, allowing it to rapidly respond to sudden crises during rescue or military operations

 Edge AI